-External Examiner's reports have repeatedly praised the breadth of the education, the range of assessment types and the dedication of the staff.
+External Examiner's reports have repeatedly praised the breadth of the education and the dedication of the staff.

 14. External Examiner(s) reports

 The details of the External Examiner(s) for this programme and the most recent External Examiners' reports for this programme can be found at exampapers@Leicester [log-in required]